 Drinking water pipes--in the street, leading to your home, or in your home--may be rusting, creating rusty-brown water.
 Also, your hot water tank may be rusting.
 If you are having trouble and your neighbors are not, then your own pipes or water heater are probably rusting.
 Letting the water run for a while will often clear the water (save the rusty water for plants).
 If the problem persists, call Public Works at (847) 599-6800.

 First, check to see if your meter reading is correct.
-The inside meter is usually located in the basement, crawl space, or utility closet for homes without a basement.
+The water meter is usually located in the basement, crawl space, or utility closet for homes without a basement.
 The reading should be taken from left to right.
 The reading in thousands of gallons on your bill and the reading on the inside meter and should be close.
 (Remember to factor in the water usage since the reading date.)
 If the reading on your bill is higher, please call (847) 599-7500, describe the discrepancy, and someone will be dispatched to take a corrected reading.

 Use cold water.
 Hot water is more likely to contain rust, copper, and lead from your household plumbing and water heater because these contaminants generally dissolve into hot water from the plumbing faster than into cold water.